 So, how can you evade foreclosure?
 Here are a few strategies:

-• Reach out to your lender: Lenders can offer you options such as forbearance or loan modifications.
+- Reach out to your lender: Lenders can offer options such as forbearance or loan modifications.

-What if you’ve exhausted these options or they’re not within your reach?
+What if you’ve exhausted these options or are not within your reach?
 This is where ‘we buy houses’ companies come in.
-They offer a quick way out, buying your house “as is”, which means you won’t need to worry about repairs or renovations.
+They offer a quick way out, buying your house “as is,” which means you won’t need to worry about repairs or renovations.
 This can offer immediate relief from your mortgage payments and potentially help you avoid foreclosure.

 Understanding the Basics of Foreclosure in Massachusetts

-Foreclosure might seem terrifying, yet it’s essential to understand that it doesn’t occur overnight.
+Foreclosure might seem terrifying, but understanding that it doesn’t occur overnight is essential.
 Understanding how it works might often be your saving grace.
 Foreclosure is a legal process where a lender attempts to recover the balance of a loan from a borrower who has stopped making payments.
-In Massachusetts, lenders typically use the ‘judicial foreclosure’ procedure – which means they must go through the court system.
+In Massachusetts, lenders typically use the ‘judicial foreclosure’ procedure, meaning they must go through the court system.

 While the situation might seem dismal, the silver lining is that foreclosures are not instantaneous.
 You are given numerous opportunities to renegotiate terms, seek financial advice and, when necessary, sell your house before it’s foreclosed.
 This brings us to the role of ‘we buy houses’ companies in Massachusetts.